kedro-org/kedro/docs/source/get_started/new_project.md

 -   `repo_name`
 -   `python_package`

 The `output_dir` can be set to wherever you want to create the project.
 For example, `~` for your home directory, or `.` for the current working directory.
-Here is an example `config.yml`, which assumes that a directory named `~/code` already exists and creates custom project directory and package names:
+Here is an example `config.yml`, which assumes that a directory named `~/code` already exists:

 ```yaml
 output_dir: ~/code